flywheel-apps/freesurfer-recon-all/README.md

 ### anatomical (required)

-Anatomical NIfTI file, DICOM archive, or previous freesurfer-recon-all zip archive.
+Anatomical NIfTI file, DICOM archive, or previous freesurfer-recon-all zip archive (required for gear-postprocessing-only option).

 ### Expert Options File (optional)
 A user-created file containing special options to include in the command string.
 The file should contain as the first item the name of the command, and the items following it on rest of the line will be passed as the extra options.
 See [Freesurfer documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all#ExpertOptionsFile) for more information and examples.